FAQEUCyber Resilience Act

 The March 2026 draft guidance says later functionality updates are not substantial modifications just because they add or activate features.
 If the original risk assessment already foresaw those later functions, already assessed their risks, and already accounted for the needed mitigation measures, the later rollout should not be treated as a substantial modification.

-Section 21
+Question 21

-Can a small-looking feature update still become a substantial modification?
+Under the CRA, can a small-looking feature update still become a substantial modification?

 Yes.